KomalJayswal/Spring-Security/README.md

 # Basic Spring Security
-This version has a Hands-on on how to add Spring Security to a fresh Spring Boot application step-by-step.
+This version has a Hands-on on how to add Spring Security to a fresh Spring Boot application step-by-step along with customized username and password.
-Adding Spring Security to Spring Boot has a surprising and interesting effect.

 ## Advantages
+In this version, we will only explore the default behaviour of spring security dependency along with customized username and password.

 ## Disadvantages

+In this version, we are not adding in memory multiple customized username and passwords.<br>
+We have explored it in _verion_3.0.0_ branch.

 ## Getting Started